-The U.S. Consumer Product Safety Commission and all ATV manufacturers do not recommend anyone under the age of 16 to ride an ATV having an engine higher than 90 cc.
+The U.S. Consumer Product Safety Commission and all ATV manufacturers do not recommend anyone under the age of 16 to ride an ATV having an engine higher than 90cc and anyone under the age of 12 to ride an ATV having an engine higher than 70cc.
 For the child's safety, we strongly recommend you also follow and enforce this recommendation.
 You are the sole judge of a rider's capability to understand the risks and operate an ATV safely.